pffy/markdown-table/README.md

 # REFERENCE

-  + Does the name "Gruber" mean anything to you, lieutenant?
+  + Does the name **Gruber** mean anything to you, lieutenant?
 It rings a few bells.
 Markdown was created by [John Gruber](http://daringfireball.net/projects/markdown/).

 [g_scopes]: https://developers.google.com/identity/protocols/oauth2/scopes